Tuesday, March 04, 2025

 What do they do in case of a hurricane?
 Each owner has to submit a hurricane plan when they purchase dockage.
 The harbor officials take no responsibility.

 The situation recalled some major memories for me, involving a vessel, which were life changing.
-When I left home sixty years ago, I vowed that I would have a future avoiding unattainable dreams; instead, such thoughts needed to be expanded into detailed plans to be acted upon, or else forgotten.
+When I left home sixty years ago, I vowed that I would have a future avoiding unattainable dreams; instead, such thoughts needed to include detailed plans to be acted upon, or else be forgotten.
 I was a dreamer in HS and accomplished little; that life was done with.

 After marriage, Dawn & I bought a 14’ Lido daysailer for experience.
 Then, we bought a 27.5’, 3.5-ton Morgan ocean-going sailboat on San Francisco Bay for expanded experience.
 I read a book on Polynesian navigation methods and also other books about previous voyages.
 Is this really what we wanted to do to see the world?

 At the same time, I was disappointed with my engineering career, not the challenge I had expected.
 Instead, my job seemed to revolve around corporate politics much more than engineering.
 Was I running away from career frustrations or toward this adventure?
-After such a voyage (taking a couple years) my engineering degree would be obsolete.
+After such a voyage (which would take a few years) my engineering degree would be obsolete.
 What then?
 I realized that my future career was the more important concern.
 Dawn suggested I look at a career change…. and the ‘adventure’ changed.

 I quit my engineering job, went back to school to fulfill some prerequisites, got a part-time job as an airline agent, signed up for the national Dental Aptitude Test, and started completing applications to dental schools.
 Would my application be looked on favorably?
 Oh.... and we took a big loss on selling that sailboat.